engin100/980/labs/lab-7.md

 _Figure 3: The schematic completed in the Postlab 1 assignment_

 Note that each component is defined with its own individual symbol.
 Capacitors, resistors, and transistors (Q1 and Q2), and some connectors (P1) are standardized and thus have pre- loaded symbols in the software, but for most of our components, that is not the case.
-We have additional libraries custom made by ENGR100 staff with our components pre-loaded, so as we will discuss in the procedure, you can simply drag and drop them into place.
+We have additional libraries custom made by ENGR100 staff with our components pre-loaded, so as we will discuss in the procedure, you can simply drag and drop them into place. **Make sure that your team is using the schematic components from the ENGR100 _.SchLib_ files.
+Using the Simulation Genaric Components library will cause issues down the road.**

 #### Your Schematic Contents